rospogrigio/daikin_residential/README.md

 This integration is verified to be compatible with the following Daikin adapters (usually integrated in the device):
 - BRP069C4x
+The integration might work on Other newer adapters as well, but it is not guaranteed.

 # Installation: